MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

    This function sets the ID of the record to retrieve and adds two request headers:

-   - `If-None-Match : null` is to make sure that related record collections you might included using `$expand` are retrieved from the server and do not use cached data in the browser that doesn't reflect recent changes.
+   - `If-None-Match : null` is to make sure that related record collections you might include using `$expand` are retrieved from the server and don't use cached data in the browser that doesn't reflect recent changes.
    - `Prefer : odata.include-annotations="*"` requests all available annotations that can be returned.
 You can also choose to retrieve specific types of annotations.
 [Learn how to request annotations](compose-http-requests-handle-errors.md#request-annotations)